BGMP/LRU/README.md

 #define FRAMES 4          // Number of page frames
 ```

-And there is the main structure which holds the relevant information all together.
+And there is the main structure which holds the relevant information altogether.

 ```c
 typedef struct RAM {